deskvillage/dannychadburn.github.io/about.md

 I mashed together a list of two-syllable adjectives with various words that rhyme with .com, then ran them through a domain name checker.

-tidyswan.com jumped out of the pack, with the added benefit of 'tidy' being slang for good or nice in my birthplace of Wales.
+tidyswan.com jumped out of the pack, with the added benefit of 'tidy' being slang for 'good' or 'nice' in my birthplace of Wales.

 > Want help coming up with your own brilliant company name or tagline?
 Check out my [microcopy](/headline-copy) services.